 In 1998, the Deep Space 1 mission was launched as a test of ion technology and was a great success.
-Based on that proof on concept, JPL was given approval in December of 2001 to construct Dawn.
-The big selling point for the program was those engines.
+Based on that proof on concept, JPL was given approval in December of 2001 to move forward and construct Dawn.
+The big selling point for the program was those engines reducing the costs and giving a longer life span.
 A plan that would have used traditional rockets would have required two separate launches and would have cost $750 million each, for a total of $1.5 billion.
 Dawn’s initial total projected cost was less than $500 million (49).
 It was a clear winner.

 Yet as the project progressed costs began to go over the $373 million budget Dawn was awarded and by October of 2005 the project was $73 million over.
 On January 27, 2006 the project was cancelled by the Science Mission Directorate after worries over the financial situation, some concerns over the ion engines, and management issues became too much.
 It was also a cost-saving measure for the Vision for Space Exploration.
 JPL appealed the decision on March 6 and later that month Dawn was brought back to life.
 It was found that any engine problems were being fixed, that a change in personal resolved any staff issues, and that despite the cost of the project being almost 20% overboard a reasonable financial path was being developed.
 Besides, Dawn was over the half-way point to completion (Guterl 49, Geveden).